 However, I can’t just think about myself and my desires.

 The biggest reason I’ve not said something outright is because it’s legally prudent for me not to.
-As it stands in eleven years of writing I’ve had seven legal letters about my websites, and I’ve successfully fought off each one.
+As it stands in twelve years of writing I’ve had seven legal letters about my websites, and I’ve successfully fought off each one.
 It’s expensive to retain solicitors and stressful to deal with legal shit so I try not to – which means I have to be careful.

 The other main reason I might be cryptic is because I have to protect my sources.
 I cannot allow them to be affected financially or worse because of my big mouth so I have to be careful not just what I say, but how I say it.

 If I am being cryptic, then take a moment and think about what I’ve said – and what I’ve not said – and why I might be holding back.
 Also bear in mind I’m not here to tell you what to think; I can provide information and it’s up to you to make up your own mind.